When the cold north wind begins to blow, many people’s thoughts turn to snow…mobiling!

 Wherever you choose to go using Northeastern Ontario’s snowmobile trail system, remember to make use of the many tools available to make your trip safe and enjoyable.

 Remember that safety comes first.
 Never drink and sled.
 The Ontario Provincial Police may be on the trails checking for permits, and for alcohol use.
-Which brings me to the next item – always have your license, ownership, and insurance with your trail permit.
+This brings me to the next item – always have your license, ownership, and insurance with your trail permit.
 If you're stopped during a RIDE program, you will need to show the documents.

 Always have these few essentials with you: